tillitis/tkey-ssh-agent/README.md

 https://github.com/tillitis/tkey-libs

-Clone them next this repo and build them first.
+Clone them to the directory above this repo and build them first.

 ### Building with Podman

-We provide an OCI image with all tools you can use to build the tkey-libs and the apps.
-If you have `make` and Podman installed you can us it like this in the `tkey-libs` directory and then this
+We provide an OCI image with all the tools needed to build the tkey-libs and apps.
+If you have `make` and Podman installed, you can us it for `tkey-libs` directory this directory as shown below:
-directory:

 ```
 make podman